anp/lolbench/README.md

 * `cargo new-bench-crate` runs a lolbench command to create a new benchmark crate in the benches directory.
 * `cargo build-all [--release]` builds a binary for every benchmark function. *caution: this will generate dozens of gigabytes of data in your target directory*.
 * `cargo test-all [--release]` runs the test for every benchmark function, which consists of warming it up and running through a couple of iterations. *caution: this will generate dozens of gigabytes of data in your target directory*.

+## License

+lolbench is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+Some included benchmarks have their own separate licenses, see those directories and their Cargo.toml metadata for details.